foxypiratecove37350/brainfuck/README.md

 The interactive console can be accessed by passing no arguments.

-We also provide a C api:
+We also provide a C API:

 ```c
 #include <stdio.h>